Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Theoretical Framework

 The total energy density and pressure of the system is then given by:

 and

 Using the proton fraction $Y_p$ and the energy per nucleon in symmetric nuclear matter (SNM) with $Y_p=1/2$, $E_\text{SNM}$, nuclear matter properties are characterized by

-For the coupling constants, we employ the OMEG series EoSs which have been constructed in \citep{Miyatsu2023}.
+For the coupling constants, we employ the OMEG series EoSs which have been constructed in \citet{Miyatsu2023}.
 Their nuclear matter properties are summarized in Table \ref{tab:nuclear_properties}.
-From the table, we can find that only the slope of the symmetry energy $L$ varies, whereas the other properties are almost the same with minor difference in the $S_0$ value.
+From the table, we can find that only $L$ varies, whereas the other properties are almost the same with minor difference in the $S_0$ value.
 Thereby we can evaluate the pure effect of $L$ on neutron star properties.

-For each OMEG parameter set, Fig.~\ref{EOS} shows the neutron star EoS calculated under $\beta$-equilibrium and charge neutrality $npe\mu$ conditions, smoothly matched to the MYN13 crust EoS \citep{Miyatsu2013,Miyatsu2024} at low densities.
+For each OMEG parameter set, Fig.~\ref{EOS} shows the neutron star EoS calculated under the $\beta$-equilibrium and charge neutrality $npe\mu$ conditions, smoothly matched to the MYN13 crust EoS \citep{Miyatsu2013,Miyatsu2024} at low densities.
 In this process, since the orignial OMEG3 EoS exhibits a region where the core pressure temporarily becomes lower than that of the MYN13 crust, the two segments were artificially connected to ensure continuity.